 Financially, pre-planning is very beneficial.
-You have the opportunity to lock in today’s prices at the time of services, or make payments along the way.
+You have the opportunity to lock in today’s prices and prevent your family from experiencing any possible financial burden down the road.

-Beginning the process is as easy as calling us to set up an appointment (330-724-1281).
-One of our directors will sit down with you and discuss your options, either at one of our funeral homes or your residence.
-We will listen to your questions and concerns, and will never pressure you into anything you don’t want.
+The first step is to call us and set up a time to meet (330-724-1281).
+One of our directors will be happy to sit down with you, either at one of our funeral homes or your residence, and discuss your options.
+We will listen to your questions, consider your needs, and help you through the process.